Military discharge: Naval Service

+Standing for election

+The House of Commons Disqualification Acts prevent members of the regular forces from serving as MPs in the UK House of Commons.
+Until 1963, a service member standing for election was automatically granted an honourable discharge during peacetime (in wartime only leave of absence unless successfully elected).
+The custom originally applied only to officers, since only members of the nobility or gentry met the property qualification for election.
+In June 1962, an enlisted man, who had been refused a discharge to enrol at university, stood in the Middlesbrough West by-election, securing his discharge for the price of his electoral deposit.
+That November, eight more servicemen availed of the same loophole at by-elections in Chippenham, South Dorset, Central Norfolk, and South Northamptonshire.
+Amid public controversy over these cases it emerged that merely applying for nomination papers would secure a discharge, with no need to submit the papers, pay the deposit, or appear on the ballot paper.
+In March 1963, there were 174 such applications for the Colne Valley by-election and 493 for the Rotherham by-election.
+Military regulations were then changed so that, before an applicant is granted a discharge, a screening committee appointed by the Home Secretary, comprising two King's Counsel and six former MPs, must agree they are a bona fide political aspirant with some chance of success.

 United States

-Most often, when someone leaves the US military, they are separated, not discharged.
-Enlisting in the US military generally entails an eight-year commitment, served with a combination of active and reserve service.
+Most often, when someone leaves the U.S. military, they are separated, not discharged.
+Enlisting in the U.S. military generally entails an eight-year commitment, served with a combination of active and reserve service.
 Individuals who voluntarily separate from active duty with fewer than eight years normally fulfill the balance of their term in the Individual Ready Reserve (IRR).
 In the U.S., discharge or separation is not military retirement; personnel who serve for 20 years or longer are retired, and are transferred to the Retired Reserve.
 Members who are seriously disabled are also retired (receiving what is referred to as a Medical Retirement) rather than discharged.

 Typical reasons for discharge (with or without an administrative board hearing):